Rouen: Sculpture

-During the second half of the 20th century, several sculptures by Jean-Yves Lechevallier were erected in the city.

-Inaugurated in 2010, the Rouen Impressionnée hosted the contemporary urban (re)development installation sculpture 'Camille' by Belgian artist Arne Quinze.
+During the second half of the 20th century, sculptures by Jean-Yves Lechevallier were erected in the city.
+Inaugurated in 2010, the Rouen Impressionnée hosted the contemporary urban redevelopment installation sculpture 'Camille' by Belgian artist Arne Quinze.
 Quinze's use of interlocking systems in sculpture employ wood, concrete, paint and metal.
 The Quasi-Quinze method of sculpture utilizes structural integrity and randomness as key elements for 'Camille'.
-Located on the Boieldieu Bridge in the center of Rouen, this intentional location was chosen by the artist to magnify the historical separation of its city's citizens.
+Located on the Boieldieu Bridge in the center of Rouen, this location was chosen by the artist to magnify the historical separation of its city's citizens.

 Representations in art

 Rouen Cathedral is the subject of a series of paintings by the Impressionist painter Claude Monet, who painted the same scene at different times of the day.
 Two paintings are in the National Gallery of Art in Washington, D.C.; two are in the Pushkin Museum of Fine Arts in Moscow; one is in the National Museum of Serbia in Belgrade.
 The estimated value of one painting is over $40 million.